 When a child clearly states that they do not want to be touched, hugged, or kissed, I expect adults to respect that.

 I want my children to know that ‘no means no’.

 I want them to know that when they say no to being touched, others will respect it.
 I also want my children to learn that when someone else says no, they need to respect that too, even if they don’t want to.
 I especially want to raise men who understand this.

 I want my children to know that it is good to listen to their inner voice, and that it is ok to speak out, and say when things make them feel uncomfortable.
 I want them to know that they never have to blindly obey a request if they feel uneasy, or uncomfortable about it.

 I want my children to know that they have control over their own bodies, and they get to say who can and can’t touch them.

 It is hard to teach these things to my children when some adults, even with the best of intentions, and certainly not meaning to, send the opposite message.

-So please, when a child says ‘no kisses!’ or ‘I don’t want to hug today’, or even just turns their head away… don’t take it personally, it’s not that they don’t love you, it’s just that they have a right to their personal space, and no means no whether you are 2, 6, 26, or 62.
+So please, when a child says ‘no kisses!’ or ‘I don’t want to hug today’, or even just turns their head away… please don’t take it personally.
+It’s not that they don’t love you, it’s just that they have a right to their personal space, and no means no whether you are 2, 6, 26, or 62.